johnmcfarlane/papers/c++/contractual-disappointment.md

 When the advertised goal of a C++ API cannot be achieved, it should be difficult for the user of the API to ignore the disappointment.
-Defending against failure by allowing the caller to proceed as normal is unhelpful.
+Defending against failure by silently proceeding as normal is unhelpful.

 Example 1: